Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Literature Review

-In contrast to ground ADVs, drone-enabled delivery operations have a longer history of research and are primarily categorized into two clusters of models corresponding to the drone-only and truck–drone tandem contexts.
+Compared to ground-based ADVs, delivery drones have lower carrying capacities but achieve significantly higher speeds and greater flexibility by bypassing complex road conditions and traveling along Euclidean paths.
+This makes them particularly suitable for long-distance and time-sensitive deliveries.
+Research on drone-enabled delivery operations has a long history and is primarily categorized into two main modeling approaches: drone-only operations and truck-drone collaborative systems.
 The drone-only models are often treated as variants of the classic vehicle routing problem (VRP) but recognize specific limitations and constraints for drone operations.
 Particularly, due to limited battery capacity, package delivery with drones needs to take into account battery charging and degradation into lifecycle cost analysis \citep{liu2023routing}.
 Unlike ground vehicles, the energy consumption of drones depends on both payload and travel distance \citep{cheng2020drone}.
 Overlooking load-dependent constraints may underestimate travel costs and may potentially lead to infeasible routing for drones \citep{xia2023branch}.
 Other unique considerations for drone delivery include limited carrying capacity \citep{dorling2016vehicle}, no-fly zones \citep{jeong2019truck}, safety separation assurance \citep{chen2024integrated}, and varying wind conditions \citep{sorbelli2020energy}.
-Some recent studies have built upon more sophisticated truck–drone tandem models, wherein drones are launched from delivery trucks and coordinate their routing alongside trucks to efficiently deliver packages.
+Some recent studies have built upon more sophisticated truck-drone tandem models, wherein drones are launched from delivery trucks and coordinate their routing alongside trucks to efficiently deliver packages.
 A single drone may execute multiple flights and landings, potentially from and to different trucks, while a truck might launch and retrieve several drones at various time and locations \citep{murray2015flying}.
 For this category of models, determining the service sequence for customers by both vehicle types, pinpointing the locations for drone deployment and collection by trucks, and mapping out the vehicles' routes presents new challenges to the VRPs \citep{wang2019vehicle, tamke2021branch}.
+This study continues the above thread of discussions by focusing on a drone-only model, having a fleet of drones dispatched from a central depot through delivery cycles for on-demand order fulfillment.
+Drawing upon the considerations of existing research, each drone has a specified battery capacity that imposes constraints on the travel range per delivery tour.
+Additionally, the energy consumption rates of drones are determined by their en-route payload and will be optimized in conjunction with other operational costs in the dispatch and touring of drones.